rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 policies must be written first for humans, and only summarized for machines;
 LLM reviews cannot substitute for human review or self-review.

-LLMs are allowed for your own personal use without disclosure, as long as you do not post LLM output that you expect us to read or review.
+You are allowed to generate LLM content that only you see, without disclosure, as long as you do not post it anywhere that you expect us to read or review.

 Disclosure is required for machine translation, "trivial" changes, discovering bugs, and reviewing using an LLM.
 We welcome messages posted in your native language; English translation is not required to contribute.